 In the image super-resolution (SR) task, low-resolution images will be inserted into an SR model and the corresponding high-resolution images are expected to be restored.
-SR techniques can be applied to a wide range of real-world applications, such as high-definition (HD) television displays, zooming processes on phones, security and surveillance of cameras, etc. Similarly to many computer vision applications, SR methods are currently mostly based on deep learning approaches.
-Dong et al.~\cite{dong2015image} proposed the first deep learning method based on a three-layer convolutional neural network for the SR task.
-Since then, deep learning SR research has flourished, with the proposal of many powerful models~\cite{kim2016accurate,ledig2017photo,lim2017enhanced,zhang2018image,wang2018esrgan}.
+SR techniques can be applied to a wide range of real-world applications, e.g. high-definition (HD) television displays, zooming processes on cell-phones or drones~\citep{wang2021fully}.
+Similar to many computer vision applications, SR methods are currently mostly based on deep learning approaches.
+Dong \etal~\citep{dong2015image} proposed the first deep learning method using a three-layer convolutional neural network for the SR task.
+Since then, deep learning SR research has flourished, with the proposal of many powerful models~\citep{kim2016accurate,ledig2017photo,lim2017enhanced,zhang2018image,wang2018esrgan}.

-According to \cite{wang2020deep}, the SR process can be explained with the simple formulation below.
+According to~\citep{wang2020deep}, the SR process can be explained with the simple formulation below.
 The low-resolution image can be obtained by a process that combines a degradation kernel with additive noise, formulated as follows:

-where a low-resolution image $I_{LR}$ is formed from a high-resolution image $I_{HR}$ by blurring it with kernel $k$ (using the convolution operator $\ast$), then down-sampling it with scale $s$ using the operator $\downarrow_s$, and adding noise $\delta$.
+where a low-resolution (LR) image $I_{LR}$ is formed from a high-resolution image $I_{HR}$ by blurring it with kernel $k$ (using the convolution operator $\ast$), then down-sampling it with scale $s$ using the operator $\downarrow_s$, and adding noise $\delta$.